 - HIST 245 (Maymester)–The U.S. and the Global Cold War: Origins, Development, Legacy

 - HIST 397—Torn between the U.S. and Europe: Britain, Germany, and European Integration since World War II

-- HIST 490—British Contemporary History from Churchill to the Present
+- HIST 577—Transatlantic Relations & Contemporary Geo-Politics: from the Cold War to the Present